Canada's Exclusive Medical Real Estate Blog: Education, Tips, Trends and Tools for The Healthcare Professional

 6. UNDERSTAND THE HIDDEN COSTS OF YOUR MOVE

-Getting an itemized invoice or statement that details exactly what the movers will be responsible forand how much it will cost.
-For example packing and unpacking: Your time and effort may be worth
+Getting an itemized invoice or statement that details exactly what the movers will be responsible for

 the cost of professionals to take care of this.
 Ask alot of questions: Is there a cost in